 The sad fact is that many adult children of narcissists end up in abusive relationships.
 Narcissists and psychopaths are constantly on the lookout for new victims and they can spot a damaged and vulnerable personality a mile away.

-Children will often seek out partners who are similar to their parents, too.
-After all, this is what they have learnt and are comfortable with.
-Adult children of narcissists are no different and if they have not learnt about narcissism, they will think that this is how life is.
-They may even believe that they were not meant to be happy in this life, but their job is to serve and look after others.
+Children will often accept bad behavior from their partners because they believe it is 'normal'.
+After all, this is what they have been brought up with and are used to.
+If they have not learnt about narcissism, they will think that this is how life is.
+They may even come to believe that they were not meant to be happy in this life, but that their job is to serve and look after others.

 Narcissists keep their children very dependent.
 But it goes way beyond the normal dependency of childhood where the child is dependent of the parent for warmth, food, shelter etc.